 This course explores the history of rock music in the US, its cultural roots and current ramifications, and its implicit ideologies of utopia, revolution, and anesthesia.
 Students will be expected to gain a basic understanding of the relationship of religion and culture, to be conversant with the role of popular music as a form of cultural self-identity and communication, and to understand key moments and movements in the evolution of rock music in the context of recent American history.
 Offered winter/summer terms.

 This course looks at the importance of religious thought in world cinema.
 It considers a wide variety of films – from independent and foreign films to mainstream Hollywood blockbusters - that are either overtly religious or that have religious themes at their core.
 Background readings on film theory and select world religions will help students critically assess the form and content of each film.
-Offered online (summer term).
+Offered winter and summer.

-REL 292 Approaches to the Study of Religion
+REL 292.
+Approaches to the Study of Religion 4 sh

 This course is designed to orient students in religious studies to the broader landscape of the field.
 In the process, students will be challenged to examine and compare a variety of methodological approaches to the study of religion.
 This course will also train students in advanced research and writing in the field.
 Prerequisites: REL 110.
 Offered fall term.

-REL 324 Theodicy: The Problem of Evil in Ancient Jewish and Christian Literature
+REL 324.
+Theodicy: The Problem of Evil in Ancient Jewish and Christian Literature 4 sh

 This course examines the ways in which ancient Jewish and Christian communities describe, explain and struggle with the issue of evil or “why bad things happen to good people.”
 Attention is given to different types of literary responses (prophetic, wisdom, historical, apocalyptic, and martyrdom accounts).
 The course also attends to modern appropriations of these ancient traditions.

-REL 325 The Apocalyptic Imagination, Ancient and Modern
+REL 325.
+The Apocalyptic Imagination, Ancient and Modern 4 sh

 This course examines the enduring and widespread fascination “apocalypse,” studying the ancient genre of apocalyptic literature as a response to specific historical and social concerns and modern interpretations of the ancient.
 While a variety of ancient and modern texts will be read within this course, special attention will be given to the Book of Revelation as a political-religious response to the Roman Empire.

-REL 326 Sex Lives of Saints: Sex, Gender and Family in Early Christianity
+REL 326.
+Sex Lives of Saints: Sex, Gender and Family in Early Christianity 4 sh

 Early Christian writings and traditions have exercised enormous influence upon modern views of gender (masculinity and femininity), sex and family.
 In this course we explore how these ideas are shaped in relation to the Jewish and Roman contexts of early Christianity.
 Students will engage a variety of ancient primary sources, including select New Testament writings (e.g. the letters of Paul, Revelation) and early Christian saints’ lives.